sbangalore/sbangalore.github.io/_posts/2019-11-21-3-ways-to-be-a-rockstar-RA-or-Quant.md

 - Algorithms
 - Statistics
 - (Optional) Machine Learning
-- (Optional) [Quick Mathematics](http://tradermaths.com/) -- for this, I like you to an external application
+- (Optional) [Quick Mathematics](http://tradermaths.com/) -- for this, I link you to an external application.
+I recommend doing this every day until you can answer all 80 questions in 8 minutes with no mistakes.

+**This is a lot of work but developing these essentials: conscientousness, clarity, and quantiative strength, will set you up for professional success.**